R e c e n t R e v i e w s

 Enter Lady Macbeth (Anna Loveday) - a huge, powerful voice and confident acting.

-The undisputed start of Southgate's Macbeth was Lady Macbeth.
+The undisputed star of Southgate's Macbeth was Lady Macbeth.
 You don't mess with Lady M and this production understood that fully.
 Anna Loveday has the perfect voice and stage presence for the part; sure, strong, weighty and expressive.
 Her melodic lines in the ensembles - where she soars over everyone else - are just spine tingling.

 Basso di Cornetto